 Why money is not the best motivator

-If you are a manager or leader, money is the best (if not only) way to reward and motivate your people, right?
+If you are a manager or leader, money is the best way to reward and motivate your people, right?

-Managers and leaders that focus on pay as reward find their teams becoming less successful.
-What’s more, businesses that focus on making money to the exclusion of all else eventually lose pace compared to the competition.
+In many cases, managers and leaders that focus on pay as a reward find their teams becoming less successful.
+What’s more, businesses that focus on making money to the exclusion of all else eventually lose pace compared to their competition.

 To understand what’s really important to us we have to look to science - neuroscience to be precise.
 There are five key elements that matter to all of us:

-Relationships - We need to connect with each other.
+We need to connect with each other.
 Society functions on relationships, and the workplace is no different.
-These days conference calls often replace meetings, emails replace phone calls, and many people work from home.
+These days, conference calls often replace meetings, emails replace phone calls, and many people work from home.
 So it can be hard to build relationships with colleagues.

-So look for ways for people to connect.
-Encourage conversations around the coffee machine, hold physical meetings when possible and use video sometimes instead of conference calls if virtual meetings are unavoidable.
+Look for ways for people to connect.
+Encourage conversations around the coffee machine, hold physical meetings when possible and use video sometimes instead of conference calls, if virtual meetings are unavoidable.

 Life Coach Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.